apache/flink/docs/content.zh/docs/dev/datastream/fault-tolerance/state.md

 #### Tuple Keys and Expression Keys

-Flink also has two alternative ways of defining keys: tuple keys and expression keys in the Java API(still not supported in the Python API).
+Flink also has two alternative ways of defining keys: tuple keys and expression keys in the Java/Scala API(still not supported in the Python API).
 With this you can specify keys using tuple field indices or expressions for selecting fields of objects.
 We don't recommend using these today but you can refer to the Javadoc of DataStream to learn about them.
 Using a KeySelector